SwiftGGTeam/the-swift-programming-language-in-chinese/index.rst

 	`The Swift Programming Language` will be split into three parts:

 	* an introductory :doc:`Foreword` from the language’s authors, positioning why the language has been created (and how it relates to other languages), together with a statement of its overall design goals and principles;
-	* a :doc:`Language Guide`, introducing the language and standard library through code examples and exercises; and
+	* a :doc:`LanguageGuide`, introducing the language and standard library through code examples and exercises; and
-	* a complete :doc:`Reference Manual` for the language and standard library.
+	* a complete :doc:`ReferenceManual` for the language and standard library.

 .. docnote:: Audience